drop8k/docs/README.md

 > ### <img src="https://raw.githubusercontent.com/drop8k/docs/main/assets/logo.png" width="16"> **Welcome to the new drop documentation!**
 > **This site is an active work-in-progress as we settle in.** *Our former site will be depreciated.*

-drop is a network providing end users with tools and services.
+drop is a network providing end users with several tools and services.

-drop runs on various hardware to ensure upmost reliability and flexibility.
+Servers run on various hardware to ensure upmost reliability and flexibility.

 ## Index